Miamiville in Clermont County, Ohio — The American Midwest (Great Lakes)

 Text: David L. Mowery

 Location.
-39° 12.776′ N, 84° 17.765′ W. Marker is in Miamiville, Ohio, in Clermont County.
-Marker is on Glendale Milford Road (Ohio Route 126) east of Wards Corner Road, on the right when traveling east.
-Touch for map.
-Located just off the road on the Little Miami Scenic Trail.
+39° 12.777′ N, 84° 17.766′ W. Marker is in Miamiville, Ohio, in Clermont County.
+Marker can be reached from Glendale Milford Road (Ohio Route 126) east of Wards Corner Road, on Touch for map.
 Marker is in this post office area: Miamiville OH 45147, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-A different marker also named Miamiville (here, next to this marker); Dead Man’s Hand (approx. ¾ mile away); Charlie Henry Rich (approx. ¾ mile away); Little Miami Railroad (approx. 1.2 miles away); Camp Dennison (approx. 1.6 miles away); a different marker also named Camp Dennison (approx. 1.6 miles away); First Methodist Church (approx. 2½ miles away); Promont (approx. 2.6 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+A different marker also named Miamiville (here, next to this marker); Dead Man's Hand (approx. ¾ mile away); Charlie Henry Rich (approx. ¾ mile away); Little Miami Railroad (approx. 1.2 miles away); Waldschmidt Cemetery (approx. 1.4 miles away); Richard Michael Weaver (approx. 1½ miles away); Camp Dennison Civil War Museum (approx. 1.6 miles away); Camp Dennison (approx. 1.6 miles away).

 Credits.
 This page was last revised on September 13, 2017.
-This page originally submitted on September 12, 2017, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 141 times since then and 2 times this year.
+It was originally submitted on September 12, 2017, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 634 times since then and 131 times this year.
 Photos: 1, 2, 3. submitted on September 12, 2017, by Mark Hilton of Montgomery, Alabama.